 In addition, we collect and process personal data that you provide to us voluntarily.
 These fields, marked as voluntary or optional, do not have to be filled in.
 This data is processed on the basis of your consent in accordance with Art.
 6 (1) sentence 1 lit. a) GDPR, Art.
 7 GDPR, Art.
 88 (1) GDPR in conjunction with § 26 (2) BDSG.
 You can withdraw your consent at any time at HR@gauss-fusion.com.

-We will, of course, treat your data confidentially and will not pass it on to third parties.
+We treat your data as strictly confidential and do not disclose it to third parties.

-We use the external service provider Personio SE & Co.
-KG, Seidlstraße 3, 80335 Munich, to process your application documents in strict accordance with our instructions.
-We have concluded a data processing agreement with this provider.
+For the processing of your application documents, we employ the external service provider Personio SE & Co.
+KG, Seidlstraße 3, 80335 Munich, acting strictly in accordance with our instructions.
+A data processing agreement has been concluded with this provider.

 We do not transfer your data to locations outside the EU or the EEA.

-We store your application data for three months after completion of the application process.
-In individual cases, some data may be stored for longer.
-The data is then deleted and the physical application documents are destroyed.
-The duration of storage is then determined by the statutory retention requirements.
-These may be based on the German Fiscal Code (six years) or the German Commercial Code (10 years).
+We retain your applicant data for 3 months after the conclusion of the application process.
+In individual cases, certain data may be stored for a longer period.
+Subsequently, the data will be deleted and physical application documents will be destroyed.
+The duration of storage is then determined by statutory retention obligations, which may arise from the German Fiscal Code (Abgabenordnung – 6 years) or the German Commercial Code (Handelsgesetzbuch – 10 years).

 If a contract between Gauss and you as a natural person is initiated or concluded, we process personal data such as names, professional email addresses, and professional telephone numbers within the scope of our business relationship with you.
 We base this data processing on the legal basis of Art.
 6 (1) (b) GDPR, as it is necessary for the performance of the contract with you.